Raju-kushwaha1230/Raju-kushwaha1230/README.md

 ## About Me

 - 🔭 I’m currently working on various exciting projects in web development and data science.
-- 🌱 I’m currently learning advanced JavaScript, Python, and machine learning techniques.
+- 🌱 I’m currently learning DSA and machine learning techniques.
 - 👯 I’m looking to collaborate on open-source projects and innovative tech solutions.
 - 💬 Ask me about web development, Python, or any tech-related topic!
 - 📫 How to reach me: [Email](mightyrajukushwaha@gmail.com)